skimleary/wasm/00-asmjs/README.md

 * xx

 ## Code Samples
 The code samples provided are taken from existing sites.
-Here they are condensed as view, build, and run steps, so that discussion x x x.
+Here they are condensed as view, build, and run steps, so that cursory discussions may follow.

 Before any sample code that follows can execute, the Emscripten build tool must be installed.
-Installation instructions can be found [here](foo/bar).
+Installation instructions can be found [here](https://emscripten.org/docs/getting_started/downloads.html).

 ### Hello World